Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Posterior of DNA Model

 For $l=1$, it follows that $\mu^*_1(\mathbf{x})=\mu_1(\mathbf{x})$ and $\sigma^{*2}_1(\mathbf{x})=\sigma^{2}_1(\mathbf{x})$ as in \eqref{eq:gppostmean} and \eqref{eq:gppostvar}, respectively. \end{proposition}

-The full derivations for Proposition \ref{prop:closedform} are provided in Supplementary Materials \ref{supp:sqexposterior}.
+The full derivations for Proposition \ref{prop:closedform} are provided in Supplementary Materials~\ref{supp:sqexposterior}.
 While the nonseparable kernel in \eqref{eq:Gneiting4} is based on the squared exponential kernel, we also develop a nonseparable variant based on the Matérn kernel \citep{stein1999interpolation}, another widely used choice.
-Supplementary Materials \ref{app:matern} includes this alternative kernel and its closed-form expressions for the posterior mean and variance are provided in Supplementary Materials \ref{supp:maternposterior}.
+Supplementary Materials~\ref{app:matern} includes this alternative kernel and its closed-form expressions for the posterior mean and variance are provided in Supplementary Materials~\ref{supp:maternposterior}.
 These derivations build on the work of \cite{kyzyurova2018coupling}, \cite{ming2021linked}, and \cite{heo2023active}.

 Proposition \ref{prop:closedform} enables efficient computation of the posterior mean and variance through a recursive formulation.
 The hierarchical structure of the posterior inference process is illustrated in Figure \ref{fig:model}.
 To approximate the posterior distribution, we adopt the \textit{moment-matching} method, leveraging the Gaussian approximation based on the derived posterior mean and variance.
+This Gaussian approximation to the DNA model minimizes the Kullback–Leibler divergence between the true distribution and its Gaussian representation \citep{minka2001expectation}.
 The unknown parameters in the posterior distribution are replaced by their corresponding estimates.
-An \textsf{R} package, \textsf{DNAmf}, implementing the proposed methods is available on an open repository.
+An \textsf{R} package, \textsf{DNAmf}, implementing the proposed methods is available on \textsf{R} CRAN repository.